 Bruce Springsteen’s 19th studio album Western Stars has debuted at Number 1 – the eighth of his career to top the chart – and has outsold the rest of the Top 5 combined.
-Western Stars is Bruce’s fourth Number 1 album since 2010, more than any other international male soloist this decade.
+Western Stars is Bruce’s fourth Number 1 album since 2010.

 Also in the Top 10, Fleetwood Mac’s 50 Years: Don’t Stop hits a new high of Number 5, Dermot Kennedy’s self-titled collection returns to the top flight, up 17 places to a new peak of Number 6, and Madonna makes an appearance in the Top 10 with her fourteenth studio record Madame X at Number 8.